 We also implemented the concrete CEGIS method (outlined in Section 1) to confirm that the symbolic CEGIS is the better choice.
 Symbolic CEGIS solves 6 more benchmarks than concrete CEGIS, and does better time-wise in the vast majority of the rest.
-The detailed results of the comparison between the three algorithms are given in Appendix B.2.
+Detailed results are given in the extended version of this paper [7].